Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Introduction

-In order to show the applicability of our method, we devise a similar decomposition scheme for counting labelled DAGs with only one sink.
+In order to show the applicability of our method, we devise a similar decomposition scheme for counting labelled DAGs with any number of vertices, edges, and sources.
 This allows us to transfer our results on DOAGs in the context of labelled DAGs.
-More precisely, we present a new recurrence formula for counting labelled DAGs with one sink by number of vertices, edges and sources and which differ from the formula of Gessel~\cite{Gessel1996} counting the same objects.
-Our approach allows us to obtain an efficient uniform random sampler of labelled DAGs (with one sink) with a prescribed number of vertices and edges.
+Our new recurrence differs from the formula of Gessel~\cite{Gessel1996} in that it does not resort to the inclusion-exclusion principle.
+Our approach allows us to obtain an efficient uniform random sampler of labelled DAGs with a prescribed number of vertices, edges, and sources.
 Here again, in addition to giving control over the number of edges of the produced objects, our approach can also be adapted to bound the out-degree of their vertices.
 To our knowledge, this is the first such sampler.

 Finally, in a second part of our study of DOAGs, we focus on their asymptotic behaviour and get a first result in this direction.
 We consider the number~$D_n$ of DOAGs with~$n$ vertices, one source, and any number of edges, and we manage to exhibit an asymptotic equivalent of an uncommon kind: